PravusJSB/DCS-World-Lua-resources/README.md

 If you like what you see here please leave a message in 'issues', likewise if you have issues do the same, or indeed if you can think of a problem I can help you with.

-Code in here may be untested, require tweaking and assumes you have a basic to good working knowledge of Lua to implement however, the solutions will be specific DCS, out of the box thinking and hopefully will be high performing and unique.
+Code in here may be untested, require tweaking and assumes you have a basic to good working knowledge of Lua to implement however, the solutions will be specific DCS, out of the box thinking and will be high performing and unique.

 I may or may not provide support in this early stage.